any2api/any2api/README.md

 ### Adapter plugin

 Adapters should be kept as small and focused as possible.
-In case of more complex adapters, it is highly recommended to keep them modular and extensible by plugins.
+In case of more complex adapters, it is highly recommended to keep them modular and extensible using plugins.
-However, the interface between adapters and plugins depends on the adapter implementation.
+The specific interface between adapters and plugins depends on the adapter implementation.